10up/restricted-site-access/readme.txt

 1. Plenty of inline help!
 Looks and behaves like native WordPress help.

 == Changelog ==

+= 5.2 =
+* Use Grunt to manage assets.
+* Network settings added for management of entire network visibility settings.
+* Display warning if page caching is enabled.

 = 5.1 =
 * Under the hood refactoring and clean up for performance and maintainability.